A Maryland suburb known for a slaveholding past confronts its racist present

 The incident became a watershed moment in Anne Arundel County, a glaring example of the intractable history of hate in a sprawling suburb of strip malls and subdivisions.
 Keemer’s teacher retired after the teenager and his parents came forward.
 At community meetings, residents shared other experiences of racism — some recent, some decades ago.

-When County Executive Steuart Pittman (D) was elected months later, part of a 2018 blue wave fueled by opposition to President Trump, he homed in on data that showed Pasadena reported the highest number of hate or bias incidents in Anne Arundel County, which itself has recorded the most incidents in the state.
+When County Executive Steuart Pittman (D) was elected months later, part of a 2018 blue wave fueled by opposition to President Trump, he homed in on data showing that Pasadena reported the highest number of hate or bias incidents in Anne Arundel County, which itself has recorded the most incidents in the state.

-That made Pasadena, pop.
-24,287, unofficially the most hate-filled town in all of Maryland.
+That made Pasadena, population 24,287, unofficially the most hate-filled town in all of Maryland.

 Pittman launched studies about the impact of racism on Black and Brown communities in his county, located midway between Baltimore and D.C., and championed a new law broadening the state’s hate-crime statute.
 Floyd’s killing in Minneapolis police custody accelerated his efforts, as did research showing the disparate impact of the coronavirus pandemic on minorities in Anne Arundel and elsewhere.